 The FDA hasn’t classified this medicine’s effects on unborn babies.
 Talk with your doctor about this medicine if you’re pregnant or planning on it.

-Weight No specific weight-related info.
-No specific weight-related info.
+Pain Plavix Aspirin No pain related info. › Used in higher doses to relieve pain, swelling, and fever.
 Upsides and benefits Plavix Aspirin › Thins your blood to protect your heart after a heart attack or after a procedure on your heart. › Studies have shown clopidogrel lowers your risk of death or further heart complications. › When taking low doses (81 mg) every day, Aspirin provides protection for your heart and prevents heart attacks and stroke. › Used in higher doses to relieve pain, swelling, and fever. › Available over-the-counter in drugstores by itself and in combination with other cold and flu medications.
 Downsides and risks Plavix Aspirin › Raises your risk of bleeding and bruising. › Lots of interactions with other drugs or supplements.
 Always check with your doctor or pharmacist before starting any new meds. › Doesn't work well for people with certain genetic variations. › Not a preferred medication for treating pain, swelling, or fever due to its high risk of bleeding. › NSAIDs (like ibuprofen and naproxen) and acetaminophen (Tylenol) are better for treating pain and fever thank Aspirin. › Aspirin raises your risk of bleeding, especially when used with other blood thinner medications like warfarin (Coumadin). › Studies show that using higher doses of Aspirin (162 mg or more) every day raises your risk of stomach bleeding and doesn't provide any additional heart protection.
 Tips from our pharmacists for people taking the medication Plavix Aspirin › Thins your blood to prevent clots from forming or getting bigger.
 Doesn't break up existing clots. › Can raise your risk of bleeding or bruising. › Take it exactly as instructed. › Interacts with a lot of medicines and supplements.
 Don't start any new meds without talking to your doctor. › Let your doctor know about any fever, weakness, or unusual bleeding or bruising. › Using low doses (81mg) of Aspirin every day can lower your risk of heart attack and stroke, but it isn't good for everyone.
 Only take Aspirin daily if your doctor recommends it. › Higher Aspirin doses can be used to treat occasional pain, swelling, and fever.
 Using ibuprofen or acetaminophen (Tylenol) instead can lower your risk of serious bleeding. › Take with food to lower the chance of an upset stomach. › Don't use for kids younger than 18 years old. › Stop taking this right away and tell your doctor if you have ringing in your ears, unusual bleeding, or nausea or vomiting that doesn't go away.
 Learn more More about Plavix Side effects Reviews & ratings Alternatives FDA package insert More about Aspirin Side effects Reviews & ratings Alternatives FDA package insert